naufalmuafi/bank-customer-churn-prediction/Project_Documentation.md

 $\text{Recall} = \frac{TP}{TP + FN}$

 Where:<br>
-( FN ) is the number of false negative predictions (positive cases incorrectly classified as negative).
+$(FN)$ is the number of false negative predictions (positive cases incorrectly classified as negative).

 Recall measures the model's ability to identify all actual positive cases.
 A high recall value indicates that the model is able to correctly identify a large proportion of the positive cases in the dataset.